How to St Lucia Like a Local

 Also, there were multiple times locals rushed up to give directions when we weren’t lost, didn’t look lost, and give us un-solicited instructions — then ask for some coin.
 We even had a guy run up to our car to the same effect.
 Like I said, I never once felt unsafe and am happy to help, but it’s never fun to be seen as a dollar sign.

-Just be aware of that is alllll I’m saying.
+Just be aware of that is all I’m sayin’.
 If you don’t need help, say it.
-If you do, accept it and throw them a tip if that’s their vibe.
+If you do, accept it and throw them some Caribbean cash if that’s their vibe.
 It’s a very poor country, help where you can, but don’t be afraid to haggle on things like water taxi tours and roadside stands – they’ll still likely make more off your purchase than a local’s.

 Common tourist spots will be steeply (over) priced as well, like zip lining or hiking Gros Piton, the tallest mountain on the island.
 It was $60 US each to have a guide, which is mandatory.

 Luckily the Russian and I were on the same page in not wanting to stay at a large resort and be too “home away from home”.
 We wanted something smaller, a little more boutique, and a lot more authentic.
 Plus, Sugar Beach is what… $1300 US a night?
 And Jade Mountain is $1500?
 No wonder the locals think all tourists are wildly rich.

 What we wanted initially was to find a cool Airbnb.
 Weirdly enough, there were hardly any options.
 We wound up finding a few smaller resorts/boutique hotels, and landed on one that had only 6 rooms.
 We somehow managed to get the best view in the house (randomly, honestly), and all for around $250 a night: Ta dahhhh.

 The owners are extremely helpful and welcoming.
 Really nice place to stay and they had good suggestions.